spannaexmachina/PEQ-C/README.md

-# pequad-c
+# PEQ-C
-C Graphical application engine
+PEQ-C ("peeksee") is a graphical application or game engine written explicity for C implementation.

-currently in development.
+Currently in development.